 Most TypeWell transcribers prefer to use the 3rd party CC service so they can type directly into their TypeWell Transcriber software, which is more robust than the TypeWell Everywhere feature.

-Paste the API token into TypeWell
+Captionist: Paste the host's API token into TypeWell app

 Under the Link menu in TypeWell, select by Zoom.
 Click the Enable Zoom linking checkbox.